-Elizabeth Model (Executive Director)
+Elizabeth Model (CEO)

-Tracey Gravel (Administrative Assistant) – on Mat leave for 2012
+Tracey Gravel (Administrative Assistant)

 Tracey Gravel began at the DSBIA in January 2006 as the administrative assistant.
 Her main responsibilities include the member calling program, and updating the business directory.
 Tracey is also a key member of the DSBIA Special Events team.
 Tracey worked for Stardust Skating Centers Ltd. from 1987-2005 as a session manager and administrator of the inline hockey program.

 In addition to working at Stardust, Tracey completed her E.C.E. credentials and worked at Oak Avenue Daycare for a number of years.

 In her spare time, Tracey is on the committee for the Whalley Community Association, Past board member for the BC Inline Hockey Association and was involved in BC Summer Games – Ceremonies Directorate.